michauhl/RBPBench/README.md

 We can see that for the peak calling comparison (**Fig. 8a**), 31% of each method's unique motif hits overlap.
 In the second comparison (**Fig. 8b**, comparing cell types), we get an even lower overlap of 15%.
-Both of these are interesting observations, which help us to better understand and interpret the data.
+Both of these are valuable insights, which help us to better understand and interpret the data.